Benjamin Kapp

-Benjamin "Benny" Kapp (born 9 July 2002) is a German curler from Oberthingau.
+Benjamin "Benny" Kapp (born 9 July 2002) is a German curler from Unterthingau.

 Career

 Juniors

 Kapp had a successful junior career, skipping the German national junior men's team at three World Junior Curling Championships, and is a 2022 and 2023 silver medalist.
 Kapp also skipped the German mixed team at the 2020 Winter Youth Olympics, finishing 8th after losing to New Zealand's Hunter Walker 7–4 in the quarterfinals.

 Mens

 While a still of junior age, Kapp would be the alternate on the German men's national team at the 2019 and 2023 editions of the European Curling Championships, and the 2022 World Men's Curling Championship.